albertodeago/wire/README.md

 A GitHub Action for releasing multiple independently-versioned workflows from a single repository.
 Perfect to share reusable workflows monorepos that are interconnected but that require separate versioning.

+> [!IMPORTANT]
+> While WIRE is born to manage multiple reusable workflows in a single repository, it can also be used to manage versioning and releases for a single workflow or action.
+Keep reading for details!

 ## Problem It Solves

 When you distribute multiple reusable GitHub Workflows, managing their versions can get tricky.